Alice9617/Starting_python_codes/README.md

-✅This is the basic code for Python.
+✅This is the basic code for Python.\n
 ‼️Scheduled to be added sequentially.